Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 • It reduces later overwhelm.
 Students who build this foundation first often handle IMP, IR, and ICCB with better understanding and less panic.

-Why Pilatique values AEF: stronger anatomy understanding usually leads to better decisions later in cueing, exercise choice, and programming.
+Why Pilatique values AEF: a stronger foundation usually leads to calmer, clearer, and more reasoned teaching later.

 Why train at Pilatique for AEF